Wednesday, March 4, 2009

 TreeBASE

 TreeBASE is a relational database of phylogenetic information hosted by the San Diego Supercomputing Center.
 In the Fall of 2008 I joined the development project to redesign TreeBASE from the ground up.
+I presently volunteer some of my time as the developer of the web service API.

 Bio::Phylo

-NEXML is an emerging data exchange standard for phylogenetics and bioinformatics.
+NeXML is an emerging data exchange standard for phylogenetics and bioinformatics.

 CIPRES